-Exec (5710) opens the named binary path using namei (5720), which is explained in Chapter 5, and then reads the ELF header.
+Exec is the system call that creates the user part of an address space.
+It initializes the user part of an address space from a file stored in the file system.
+Exec (5910) opens the named binary path using namei (5920), which is explained in Chapter 6.
+Then, it reads the ELF header.
 Xv6 applications are described in the widely-used ELF format, defined in elf.h.
 An ELF binary consists of an ELF header, struct elfhdr (0955), followed by a sequence of program section headers, struct proghdr (0974).
 Each proghdr describes a section of the application that must be loaded into memory; xv6 programs have only one program section header, but other systems might have separate sections for instructions and data.

 The first step is a quick check that the file probably contains an ELF binary.
-An ELF binary starts with the four-byte "magic number" 0x7F, 'E', 'L', 'F', or ELF_MAGIC (0952).
+An ELF binary starts with the four-byte "magic number" 0x7F, 'E', 'L', 'F', or ELF\MAGIC (0952).
 If the ELF header has the right magic number, exec assumes that the binary is well-formed.

-Then exec allocates a new page table with no user mappings with setupkvm (5731), allocates memory for each ELF segment with allocuvm (5743), and loads each segment into memory with loaduvm (5745).
-The program section header for /init looks like this:

-objdump -p init init: file format elf32-i386 Program Header: LOAD off 0x00000054 vaddr 0x00000000 paddr 0x00000000 align 22 filesz 0x000008c0 memsz 0x000008cc flags rwx allocuvm checks that the virtual addresses requested is below KERNBASE. loaduvm (1803) uses walkpgdir to find the physical address of the allocated memory at which to write each page of the ELF segment, and readi to read from the file.
+Exec allocates a new page table with no user mappings with setupkvm (5931), allocates memory for each ELF segment with allocuvm (5943), and loads each segment into memory with loaduvm (5945). allocuvm checks that the virtual addresses requested is below KERNBASE. loaduvm (1818) uses walkpgdir to find the physical address of the allocated memory at which to write each page of the ELF segment, and readi to read readi+code from the file.